3rd Guards Motor Rifle Division: Summer 1943 to May 1945

 In August–September 1943, the 3rd Guards Division took part in the Donbas strategic offensive.
 The division took part in liberating the inhabited localities of Volnovakha (on 10 September 1943) and Bolshoy Tokmak (on 20 September 1943).
 The 3rd Guards Rifle Division was among the units to receive the Volnovakha honorific in recognition of its actions.

 In late September, during the Melitopol Offensive, the 3rd Guards reached the lower reaches of the Dnieper and the Black Sea coast, liberating Kakhovka on 2 November 1943.
 In December, as part of the 4th Ukrainian Front, the division eliminated the German bridgehead on the left bank of the Dnieper (in the area of Kherson) after a fierce battle.
 In February 1944, the army was transferred to the area of the Isthmus of Perekop, and in April–May it took part in the Crimean Offensive, liberating Yevpatoriya on 13 April 1944, and, together with other forces of the 4th Ukrainian Front and the Black Sea Fleet, Sevastopol on 9 May.
 In May–June, the 2nd Guards Army was redeployed to the area of the cities of Dorogobuzh and Yelnya.
 From 20 May, it was in reserve, and on 8 July it was assigned to the 1st Baltic Front.
 In July, during the Šiauliai Offensive, the division repelled German counterattacks to the west and northwest of Šiauliai.
 In October, it participated in the Memel Offensive, occupying the town of Pagėgiai on 21 October.
 On 20 December, it was reassigned to the 3rd Belorussian Front.
 In January–April 1945, during the East Prussian Offensive, it broke through German defenses and eliminated, in conjunction with other troops, encircled German groups southwest of Königsberg and the Sambia group.

-After WW2
+Postwar

 After the end of the war, the 3rd Guards Division was reduced to the 13th Separate Guards Rifle Brigade on 31 July 1946.
 It was reformed as the 3rd Guards Rifle Division again in October 1953.
-The division was reformed as the 3rd Guards Motor Rifle Division in Klaipėda on 25 June 1957.
+The division was reformed as the 3rd Guards Motor Rifle Division in Klaipėda in Lithuania on 25 June 1957.

 The 3rd Guards Rifle Division was assigned to the Voronezh Military District under the 11th Guards Rifle Corps in 1945–46, and later in 1955 and 1957.
+When it was reformed on the Baltic coast it became part of the Baltic Military District.
 In the 1980s, the division became the 3rd Guards Motor Rifle Division for Coastal Defence on 12 October 1989 and transferred to the Baltic Fleet.
-Before that time it had been subordinated to the Baltic Military District.
+With the dissolution of the USSR it became part of the North Western Group of Forces.
 On 1 September 1993, the division was disbanded.